Unit 2 - Practice Quiz

 30 What is 'Soft Affinity'?

-C. The OS guarantees the process runs on the same processor
+C. The process runs only on the master processor

 D. The OS attempts to keep the process on the same processor but doesn't guarantee it